Retail Stamp Exchange

 What about our customers and non-barcoded stamps they may still have?

-People can still use non-barcoded stamps as postage until 31 January 2023 or they can chose to swap them out now.
+People now have until 31 July 2023 or they can chose to swap them out now.
 The Swap Out Scheme for the general public opened on 31 March 2022 and there is information to support the general public with the move on our barcoded stamps page.